 Joy Dunlop knows of working songs too, and she includes several on her album Faileasan (Reflections).
 These are songs which come from her native Argyll, in the southwest of Scotland.
 The award winning singer has in fact chosen all songs which come from or have connection with Argyll, and she’s chosen to source everything else about the album, from the musical friends she invites along to support her to the production to the photography, from her native place.
 She’s created an engaging path of story which rings true whether you understand Scottish Gaelic or not — and if that’s not one of your languages, you can consult the liner notes booklet for lyrics and Dunlop’s stories about the songs — and perhaps improve on you Gaelic as well as information is provided in both languages.
 In any case, Dunlop invites you along as she gets a kick out of a humorous song which in English tells the story of a man who says If I marry at all, I won’t wed a big girl, a tall girl — especially so as the singer herself is, well, rather tall.
 An Roghainn/The Choice has words by Sorley Maclean, one of the major poets of Scotland, with music by Donald Shaw, himself a poet through music, and founder of the internationally respected Scottish band Capercaillie.
 Shaw backs Dunlop on piano, accordion, and harmonium on the song.
 Across the album, many of Scotland’s finest musicians, all with ties to Argyll, sit in for a time, among the Aidan O’Rourke and Rona Wilkie on fiddle, Lorne MacDougall on pipes, and Karen Matheson on backing vocals.
 Songs of love and heartbreak, work and laughter, well chosen and delivered by a singer with a talent for conveying story, Faileasan (Reflections) is a fine way to gain deeper insight to the heart and heritage of Scotland.

-photograph of Joy Dunlop (top) at Celtic Connections made with permission of the artist, the festival, and the venue, and is by Kerry Dexter
+Photograph of Joy Dunlop (top) at Celtic Connections was made with permission of the artist, the festival, and the venue, and is by Kerry Dexter.

-photograph of Talitha Mackenzie (center) courtesy of the artist
+Photograph of Talitha Mackenzie (center) is courtesy of the artist.